-The Company has a limited operating history
+The Company is a newly formed company with no separate operating history

-The Company was incorporated on 28 July 2016 and was listed on 23 September 2016.
-As the Company has a limited operating history, investors have a limited basis on which to evaluate the Company's ability to achieve its investment objective and provide a satisfactory investment return.
+The Company is a newly formed company incorporated on 8 May 2017.
+The Company has no operating results, and it will not commence operations until it has obtained funding through the Initial Issue.
+As the Company lacks an operating history, investors have no basis on which to evaluate the Company's ability to achieve its investment objective and provide a satisfactory investment return.